Inflectra/rapise-documentation/docs/RVL/Repository.md

 ## Using Drag & Drop

-You can either declare the repository by typing it manually or add it by dragging and dropping the [Objects] node into the RVL:
+You can either declare a repository by typing it manually or add it by dragging and dropping the [Objects] node into the RVL:

 ![Drag&Drop Repository](img/Repository_drag_drop.png)

-By default, the prefix is assigned as **&lt;test case name&gt;/**, where &lt;test case name&gt; represents the name of the test case owning the repository, and **/** is used as a delimiter for readability.
+By default, the prefix is assigned as **&lt;test case name&gt;/**, where &lt;test case name&gt; represents the name of the test case that owns the repository, and **/** is used as a delimiter for readability.

 ## Preamble